SoK: Differential Privacies: Quantification of privacy loss (Q)

 \subsection{Allowing a small probability of error}

 The first option, whose introduction is commonly attributed to~\cite{dwork2006our}, relaxes the definition of $\eps$-indistinguishability by allowing an additional small density of probability on which the upper $\eps$ bound does not hold.
-This small density $\del$ can be used to compensate for outputs for which the privacy loss is larger than $e^\eps$.
-This led to the definition of \emph{approximate DP}~\cite{dwork2006our}, also called $\epsdel$-DP\@.
-As of today, this is the most commonly used relaxation in the literature.
+This small density, denoted $\del$, can be used to compensate for outputs for which the privacy loss is larger than $e^\eps$.
+This led to the definition of \emph{approximate differential privacy}, often simply called $\epsdel$-DP\@.
+This is, by far, the most commonly used relaxation in the scientific literature.
+Several of the enlisted modifications from the other dimensions were introduced with this additive factor $\delta$, but for clarity we omit these details where not crutial.